Glass electrode: Interfering ions

-where E is the emf, E0 the standard electrode potential, z the ionic valency including the sign, a the activity, i the ion of interest, j the interfering ions and kij is the selectivity coefficient.
+where E is the electromotive force (emf), E0 the standard electrode potential, z the ionic valency including its sign, a the activity, i the ion of interest, j the interfering ions and kij is the selectivity coefficient quantifying the ion-exchange equilibrium between the ions i and j.
 The smaller the selectivity coefficient, the less is the interference by j.

 To see the interfering effect of Na+ to a pH-electrode:

 Range of a pH glass electrode

 The pH range at constant concentration can be divided into 3 parts: